 GeneCards Summary for SEMA5A Gene

 SEMA5A (Semaphorin 5A) is a Protein Coding gene.
-Diseases associated with SEMA5A include Cri-Du-Chat Syndrome and Glioma.
-Among its related pathways are p70S6K Signaling and CREB Pathway.
+Diseases associated with SEMA5A include Cri-Du-Chat Syndrome.
+Among its related pathways are O-glycosylation of TSR domain-containing proteins and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include receptor activity and semaphorin receptor binding.
 An important paralog of this gene is SEMA5B.

 UniProtKB/Swiss-Prot for SEMA5A Gene

 Bifunctional axonal guidance cue regulated by sulfated proteoglycans; attractive effects result from interactions with heparan sulfate proteoglycans (HSPGs), while the inhibitory effects depend on interactions with chondroitin sulfate proteoglycans (CSPGs) (By similarity).
 Ligand for receptor PLXNB3.
 In glioma cells, SEMA5A stimulation of PLXNB3 results in the disassembly of F-actin stress fibers, disruption of focal adhesions and cellular collapse as well as inhibition of cell migration and invasion through ARHGDIA-mediated inactivation of RAC1.
 May promote angiogenesis by increasing endothelial cell proliferation and migration and inhibiting apoptosis.